 Next Steps and Prevention

 The mold growth around windows on the sills & casings/trim can often appear to be rather heavy but the reality is that it’s usually “surface mold” that can be effectively cleaned off with most over-the-counter mold removal products.
-Unfortunately, cleaning the windows is only a temporary solution.
+Unfortunately, cleaning the windows is only a temporary solution, we cover some other techniques in our mold removal eBook.
 Unless the moisture situation changes, they will keep sweating and the mold will keep coming back.

 The keys for keeping the mold away for good are:

-So if you experience winter window mold, don’t panic.
-Just clean it off with an inexpensive mold removal product and focus the rest of your time and money on fixing the underlying temperature differential and condensation issue.
-Good luck!
+If you experience winter window mold, don’t panic.
+We’ve put together a DIY Mold Removal eBook so you can learn how to easily clean mold at home.
+Start off by cleaning it off with an inexpensive mold removal product and then focus the rest of your time and money on fixing the underlying temperature differential and condensation issues.